SimSimButDifferent/L3-L4-EthWallet/README.md

 ## Note
-For lesson 4, switch to L4 branch 🌿
+For lesson 4 Code, switch to L4 branch 🌿

 ## Directions for use